Strasbourg 3-0 Lille

 Goal!

 Goal!
 Strasbourg 2, Lille 0.
-Dmitri Lienard (Strasbourg) converts the penalty with a left footed shot to the bottom right corner.
+Dimitri Lienard (Strasbourg) converts the penalty with a left footed shot to the bottom right corner.

 Booking